matteotorna/r6-info.js/README.md

 ## userId

 The R6-INFO.js package requires a user ID to be provided when calling its methods.
 The user ID is used to associate the generated access tokens with a specific user, allowing for personalized and secure access to the Rainbow Six Siege API.
+You can choose your own userid, is up to you.

 ## Getting an Access Token